dasch-swiss/dsp-docs/docs/user-guide/data.md

 ![Single source view.
 The source type in this example is "Photo".](../assets/images/knora-app/resource-view-with-image.png)*Single source view.
 The source type in this example is "Page".*

-Knora App will offer a graph view to visualize the connection of a selected source.
+DSP-APP will offer a graph view to visualize the connection of a selected source.
 The graph view is a powerful tool because you will find more information about the source by clicking through the nodes.

 ![Graph view of a single source.](../assets/images/knora-app/source-graph-view.png)*Graph view of a single source.*